 What is Climb for Clean Air?

 Climb for Clean Air is a mountaineering training and fundraising program benefiting the American Lung Association.
 Participants train to successfully summit a mountain of their choice (Mt.
 Rainier, Mt.
 Hood or Mt.
-Adams) while they raise awareness of American Lung Association's programs and activities through their individual fundraising campaigns.
+Baker) while they raise awareness of American Lung Association's programs and activities through their individual fundraising campaigns.
 Climb for Clean Air is a once in a lifetime experience for the team members who join.
 The American Lung Association provides training, lodging, guides and technical equipment for the climb itself.

 This website is so unique because it offers the capability for individuals to not only register for the event, but also to collect donations from their friends and family through a much more efficient mechanism.
 Each climber can track the progress of donations collected through viewing secured online reports.